 Motorcycling-MotoGP cancels season-opening Qatar race due to coronavirus

+THAI RACE The second round on the MotoGP calendar is scheduled for Thailand on March 22, but that too has been the subject of some uncertainty.

+Italy's Gazzetta dello Sport website reported that the Thai race at Buriram was likely to be postponed until later in the season.
+"I was waiting (for) the first race since the last race was finished.
+So sad and disappointed after such good work but it is what it is... let's see when our first race will be ," Petronas Yamaha's French rider Fabio Quartararo wrote on Twitter.

-Formula One, whose season starts in Australia on March 15, has already cancelled the Chinese Grand Prix scheduled for Shanghai on April 19.
+Formula One, whose season starts in Australia on March 15, has already cancelled its Chinese Grand Prix scheduled for Shanghai on April 19.
+Ferrari team boss Mattia Binotto last week said he wanted travel assurances before his staff started the journey to Melbourne.

+Teams have already rerouted their flights through the Middle East to avoid transit in Far Eastern countries, and Doha is a popular hub.
+The Bahrain Grand Prix is also scheduled for the weekend after Australia.

+"If there are any medical screenings, we need to know about them," Binotto told reporters at testing in Spain.
+"It's important, really, to make sure that before leaving, the picture, whatever is the scenario, is known and clear."
+Italy-based Ferrari, overall runners-up last year and the sport's oldest and most glamorous team, also provide Haas and Alfa Romeo with engines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)